 - Federal Law requires all content to be accessible to students with disabilities.
+What does accessible mean?

 - All content should be made accessible when delivered to a group where the functional limitations are not known, or someone in the group needs an accessible version.